waseemhnyc/MRF-SDN/README.md

 In order to use most of the tools, found in this Software Development Kit (SDK), your robot or your development computer (Desktop/Laptop, Raspberry Pi, Odroid, Nvidia TK1) is required to have a Linux operating system with a ROS installation.
 We recommend to first refer to the Linux - Installation directory for tutorials on installing a Linux distribution depending on your hardware device.
 Then move to the ROS-Installation directory to install ROS on your device.

 From that point forward you can begin to test and use the different software packages.
-Refer to the appropriate directory that will best help your requirements or goal.
+Refer to the appropriate directory that best fit your requirements or goal.

-#### Directory
+#### Guide and Directories

 - [ ] Aerial Robot Tools